LABRADOODLE SIZES, COAT TYPES AND GROOMING SUGGESTIONS

 When a puppy's coat changes to an adult coat there can be some light shedding for a short while.

-Unless dogs travel on a stone river bed a couple of kilometers every single day as our Maizie has done in her life they need their nails trimmed.
+Unless dogs travel on a stone river bed a couple of kilometers every single day they need their nails trimmed.
 Our Labradoodles have dew claws and they will always need attention.

 Nail trimming should be done every few weeks.
 It isn't difficult to do it yourself with a special clipper you can buy at any pet shop.
 It is however another wonderful thing your professional groomer will do.
 Ours paints our standard poodle Annabel's nails a different colour every time.
 Our doodle girls have fuzzy feet and so have to be content with a simple nail trim.